Does teacher talking time matter?

 Student 1: No.

 Teacher 1: Why?
-You thought it was boring?
+Did you think it was boring?

 Student 1: Yes.